Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 The Regurgitation Problem

+Many slogans spread faster than truth: Carbs are toxic.
+Fruit is bad.
+Fiber is useless.
+Humans only ate meat.
+One ingredient ruined society.
 Simple messages feel satisfying because they remove complexity.
 But biology is rarely that simple.

 For example, higher dietary fiber intake is consistently associated with lower all-cause mortality, lower cardiovascular disease risk, improved metabolic health, and better digestive outcomes.
 Source